Paul-LiPu/MyNote/README.md

 # MyNote

-This is a WebApp for Tomcat7+, similar to evernote.
+This is a web app for Tomcat7+, similar to evernote.